dart-archive/www.dartlang.org/src/site/docs/tutorials/web-ui/index.markdown

 {% highlight dart %}
 <input type="text" bind-value="shoutThis" placeholder="Shout This!">
 {% endhighlight %}

-The value of the string `shoutThis` and the value of the input field are kept in sync by watchers in the Web UI system.
-When the user types in the input field, the Web UI system, which intercedes in the event handling mechanism, dispatches the watchers to evaluate the expression and update the UI.

 The following example code
 uses an input field whose value is bound to a Dart string.